Katelyn Runck Rocks A Neon Mesh Swimsuit On The Beach

 Katelyn tagged the location of the post as Malibu, California, where it looked to be a beautiful, blue-sky day.
 She posed on the beach with large rocks in the background.
 She stood in front of cerulean waters as waves crashed on the shore.

 She wore a bright orange mesh bathing suit with long sleeves and a band across her chest with silver writing.
-The suit was unzipped to her toned and tanned midriff, showing off her buxom bust and ample cleavage.
-Her chest came dangerously close to spilling out of the garment.
-The netted fabric flaunted her hourglass figure and sculpted physique.
+The suit unzipped to her toned and tanned midriff, showing off her buxom bust and ample cleavage.
+The netted fabric helped her flaunt her hourglass figure and sculpted physique.

 In the first image, Katelyn stood tall in the stand, one arm stretched over her head.
 She closed her eyes and parted her lips, flaunting her pearly white teeth.
 She turned her face to the sun, her sun-kissed skin glowing in the light.
 Her long legs appeared to stretch on forever.